HIGH SURF ADVISORY REMAINS IN EFFECT FOR THE BVI

-Locations to be affected: Reefs and exposed mainly east-facing coastlines with relatively shallow, gently to moderately sloping near shore areas.
+Locations to be affected: Reefs and exposed mainly north-facing coastlines with relatively shallow, gently to moderately sloping near shore areas.

-Synopsis: Moderate, long period swells, from distant strong winds over the northern Atlantic, are imminent or impacting the area, mainly east-facing coastlines.
+Synopsis: Moderate, long period swells, from distant strong winds over the northern Atlantic associated with a low-pressure system, are imminent or impacting the area, mainly north-facing coastlines.
 The threat level to the life, livelihood, property and infrastructure of those using the affected coastlines is moderate, and there is the potential for significant impacts.
 These swells are expected to cause life-threatening surfs and rip currents near affected coastlines.

 A high surf advisory means that dangerous surfs of 2 to 3 meters or 6 to 10 feet will affect some coastlines in the advisory area, producing hazardous conditions.